-When do I have to fill in a HMAC Incident Report?
+When do I have to fill in an Incident Report?

-Whenever your plane lands/crashes anywhere outside the red border, as shown on the map below, you must complete an Incident Report.
-(The green area is the fenced area).
+1. Whenever your plane lands/crashes anywhere outside the red border, as shown on the map below, you must notify a Committee Member as soon as possible and submit an MAAA Incident Report.

 What’s the point?
-Crashing on to our field happens to us all.
-But a crash outside our flying area is usually NOT due to pilot error and we’d like to know what happened, so that we can advise members in order to prevent more incidents/accidents.
+Crashing onto our field happens to us all.
+But a crash outside our flying area is not a normal situation.
+You are crashing on someone else’s property and there could be legal consequences.
+We’d like to know what happened so that we can determine if there is a recurring pattern to some incidents and advise members on how to reduce the risk of future occurrences.
 For example, last winter 2 models disappeared in fog that formed much faster than anticipated.
 We now advise members to avoid flying if there’s any sign of fog in the area.
 Recently the rubber bands securing the wing on a large trainer failed.
 It’s therefore wise to check the state of elastic bands regularly and replace them if they show signs of deterioration.

 Bottom line: A model that crashes on to the road and causes a motor car accident could lose us the field.
 If your plane crashes outside the designated flying area, we need to know why.
 It isn’t a blame game, it’s an exercise in risk assessment and management.

 You can complete a Club Incident Report online (preferred) using the link below.
 Alternatively you can download a copy of the form and complete it offline.